ziyang-ning/WinoCNN/README.md

 In the terminal, run `$ make` or `$ make verdi`

 Output files will be automatically generated.
-To compare the MATLAB result and testbench result, type: `make diff1` or `make diff2` depending on your test.
+To compare the MATLAB result and testbench result, type: `$ make diff1` or `$ make diff2` depending on your test.

 ### Step 4: Syn the project

-CD into the syn folder.
-Load the module of eecs598 by module load eecs598-002/f23.Then run syn can run the syn.
+Enter the `/syn` folder.
+Run `$ module load eecs598-002/f23` and then run `$ make syn`.